 Overhead shot of table with two White people, Black man, laptop and notebooks

-3 Important Steps to Take Now to Start a Solid Business After College
+3 Essential Steps to Launch a Successful Business Right After College

 It’s never too early to develop a business plan and get ready for your career!
 Here are three steps for students preparing to launch a new start-up postgrad.